Umama-aqeel55/Umama-aqeel55/README.md

 - 👀 I’m interested in Full Stack Web Development, specifically with the MERN stack (MongoDB, Express, React, Node.js).
 - 🌱 I’m now working with the MERN stack and continuously improving my skills.
-- 💞️ I’m looking to collaborate on full-stack projects, using MongoDB, Express, React, Node.js, and other related technologies.
+- 💞️ I’m looking to collaborate on full-stack projects, using MongoDB, Express, React, Node.js, and other related technologies..
 - 📫 How to reach me: [umamaaqeel74@gmail.com](mailto:umamaaqeel74@gmail.com)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love creating dynamic and scalable web applications and enjoy learning new technologies!